victor-istomin/c-with-crosses/content/posts/ref-qualifiers.md

 ---
 title: "Practical usage of ref-qualified member function overloading"
 date:  2023-05-16T00:59:12Z
 summary: "Recently, I discovered that <code>std::ranges</code> prohibits the creation of dangling iterators and provides an <code>owning_view</code> to take ownership of temporaries.
-Digging into the details led me to a valuable feature that can be used to make code safer."
+Digging into the details led me to the _ref-qualified memeber functions_ which can be used to make code safer."
 tags: ["cpp"]
 author: "Me"
 draft: false
 ---
 Recently, I discovered that <code>std::ranges</code> prohibits the creation of dangling iterators and provides an <code>owning_view</code> to take ownership of temporaries.
-Digging into the details led me to a valuable feature that can be used to make code safer.
+Digging into the details led me to the _ref-qualified memeber functions_ which can be used to make code safer and/or more performant.

-<details><summary>Article updates (2023-05-17)</summary>
+<details><summary>Article updates (2023-05-18)</summary>
 <ul>
+  <li>address perfomance considerations: now <a href="#explicitly-enable-the-member-function-call-on-rvalues">UnsafeReference</a> is a wrapper around rvalue reference;</li>
   <li>mistakenly said that lvalue-overload can't match rvalue object: <a href="#a-ref-qualified-member-function">it can</a>.</li>
  <ul>
 </details>